How do I register for camp?

 Can the forms be altered or modified?
 NO!
 Required forms must be returned with ALL required signatures and information, and with no modifications (wording, sentences crossed out, etc.).
 Any form received with modifications will not be accepted.
 This is a University of Texas mandate, not just camp policy. top

 Do I really need a physician’s signature on these forms?
 YES!
 The forms do require a physician’s signature.
 Your campers physical MUST be dated no earlier than 14 months from the first day of their camp session.
 If your camper has had a physical in the last 14 months prior to the first day of their camp date, physicians may just sign off on the form.
 A copy of the physical form will also be accepted.
-School physicals are also acceptable.
+School physical copies are acceptable.

 If your camper’s medical forms are not complete and on file, they will not be allowed to participate in camp activities, and will not be allowed to check in to camp.
 This is a University of Texas mandate, not just camp policy. top